Liubar: History

-In 1793 - 1917 it was a town in Novograd-Volynsky Uyezd in Volhynian Governorate of the Russian Empire.

-At the end of the 19th century, the Jewish inhabitants represent 43% of the total population.
-9 synagogues, a Jewish theater, a Jewish hospital and many shops are own by member of the community.
+During the Second Partition of Poland, in 1793, Lubar was annexed by Russia, within which it was administratively located in the Novograd-Volynsky Uyezd in Volhynian Governorate.
+During the January Uprising, on May 9, 1863, it was the site of a battle between Polish insurgents led by General Edmund Różycki and the Russians, won by the Poles.
+In 1870, it had a population of 4,922.
+At the end of the 19th century, the Jewish inhabitants represented 43% of the total population.
+9 synagogues, a Jewish theater, a Jewish hospital and many shops were Jewish-owned.

 During the Ukrainian War of Independence in 1918, Liubar was occupied by the Red Army, which was later expelled by the German forces.
 In 1919, the town was fought over by Soviet forces and the Directory of Ukraine.
-In late 1919, Liubar was occupied by the Second Polish Republic.
+In late 1919, Liubar was occupied by the Second Polish Republic, within which it was administered as part of the Volhynian District.
 In 1920, the soldiers of the 1st Cavalry Army (a formation of the Red Army) perpetrated a pogrom killing about 60 people and hurting 180.
 After the end of the war, the town became part of Soviet Ukraine.

 A local newspaper was published in Liubar since August 1931.
-During the Holodomor of 1932-1933, numerous people died of hunger in the region.
+During the Holodomor of 1932–1933, numerous people died of hunger in the region.

 On July 6, 1941, Wehrmacht occupied this town.
 Germans sent the Jews into a ghetto.
 In August 1941, mass executions killed around 300 people in the nearby forest.
-On September, around 1 300 Jews from the city and surroundings villages are murdered by an Einsatzgruppen including Ukrainians Hilfspolizei.
+On September, around 1,300 Jews from the city and surroundings villages are murdered by an Einsatzgruppen including Ukrainians Hilfspolizei.